MetaVR Visuals Used at USAF Test Pilot School

 The simulator is configured with four VRSG channels, each running on a small form-factor 1U rackmount computer.
 The VRSG channels provide out-the-window view, radar ground map, and EO sensor simulation.
 The left channel generates EO or IR imagery concurrent with the out-the-window imagery and digitally transmits the imagery over the network to the multi-function display (MFD).
 The top channel generates VRSG Radar imagery concurrent with generating the out-the-window imagery.
 All channels are fully correlated to the Edwards AFB terrain and cultural database area.

-In July 2015, ZedaSoft delivered an upgrade with a Remote Piloted Vehicle (RPV) mission console.
-The upgrade, called Mockingbird™ Mission Systems Console Simulator, will connect the existing Avionics Familiarization simulator, which will act as the pilot station, to a new mission console providing the RPV/UAS sensor operator with modern IR sensor views and controls.
+In 2015, ZedaSoft delivered an upgrade with a Remote Piloted Vehicle (RPV) mission console.
+The Mockingbird™ Mission Systems Console Simulator connects the existing Avionics Familiarization simulator, which acts as the pilot station, to a mission console providing the RPV/UAS sensor operator with modern IR sensor views and controls.
 The Mockingbird simulator uses an additional VRSG channel to simulate IR sensor and SAR systems controlled through a modern RPA avionics interface that was developed by ZedaSoft.

 The Avionics Familiarization simulator is based on ZedaSoft’s patented Container Based Architecture (CBA), which enables TPS student pilots to observe the avionics capabilities of different generations of aircraft by instantaneously switching from one aircraft type to another in the same scenario.
 Such observations are valuable for learning workload management techniques.
 The simulator includes a 24" touch-screen virtual instrument display, hands-on-controls, four 24" monitors for out-the-window viewing, a sensor channel, and all necessary computers housed in a single rolling case.